UK charitable partnerships

 The GSK IMPACT Awards have been running since 1997 and are designed to recognise and reward charities that are doing excellent work to improve people’s health.

-We have donated nearly £7 million to nearly 480 community healthcare charities throughout the UK.
+We have donated nearly £7.7million to nearly 520 community health and care charities throughout the UK.

 The GSK IMPACT Awards are GSK’s flagship UK community investment programme, which form a major part of our commitment to promote community health and wellbeing.

 Awards are given annually; applications are made via The King’s Fund.
-The awards are open to charities with an annual income of between £80,000 and £2.5 million that are at least three years old.
+The awards are open to charities with an annual income of between £120,000 to £3 million that are at least three years old.
 Unlike other areas of GSK’s charitable support, these awards are unrestricted.